Gonanf/git-on-cloudflare/docs/data-flows.md

 ## Web UI blob views

 - `GET /:owner/:repo/blob?ref=...&path=...` (preview)
-  - Resolves path to an oid via DO reads
+  - Resolves path to an OID via DO RPC reads
-  - Uses `HEAD` against DO `/obj/<oid>` to get size (no body)
+  - Uses a DO RPC (`getObjectSize()`) which performs an R2 `HEAD` to get size without transferring data
   - If the file is "too large" (configurable threshold), shows a friendly message and links to raw
   - If not too large, fetches the object and renders text (with simple binary detection)

 - `GET /:owner/:repo/raw?oid=...&name=...` (raw)
-  - Streams the object by piping the compressed DO response through a decompression stream
+  - Streams the object via DO RPC (`getObjectStream()`), piping through a decompression stream and stripping the Git header on the fly
   - Uses `Content-Disposition: inline` by default (add `&download=1` to force attachment)
   - Uses `text/plain; charset=utf-8` for safety (prevents HTML/JS execution)